efueger/service_bureau/README.md

 If your service requires arguments to initialize it, make sure the proc accepts them.

+If you are using Rails, this would go into an initializer.

 ```ruby
   ServiceBureau::Locations.configure do |config|
     config.my_service ->{ MyService.instance }